fernandojsg/webgl-stats/README.md

 # webgl-stats

+*If you are looking for a UI representation of this stats you should take a look at: https://github.com/fernandojsg/webg-stats-ui*

 Keep tracks of the number of WebGL calls on your application by hooking the WebGL1 and WebGL2 APIs:
 * DrawCalls:
   * DrawArrays